Critics Choice Awards 2022: See the full list of winners - KESQ

 By CNN staff

-“The Power of the Dog” is showing is has big power during award season.
+“The Power of the Dog” is showing it has big power during award season.

-The film, directed by Jane Campion, walked away with the award for best film at The 27th Annual Critics Choice Awards, which were presented on Sunday.
+The film, directed by Jane Campion, walked away with the award for best picture at The 27th Annual Critics Choice Awards, which were presented on Sunday.
+The Netflix drama led the winners in the move categories, earning four awards total, including best director.

 “Belfast” was also a multiple award winner.

-On the TV side, “Succession,” “Mare of Easttown” and “Ted Lasso” took home some top prizes.
+On the TV side, “Succession,” “Mare of Easttown” and “Ted Lasso” took home some top prizes, with the latter earning the most awards of the night among nominated series, with four wins.

 The event, which celebrates film and television projects as selected by critics and entertainment journalists, took place in both London and Los Angeles.
 Taye Diggs and Nicole Byer hosted.